The Complete Deer Mounting Guide

 Weeks 9-16: Assembly and Finishing

 The preserved hide is carefully stretched over the form and stitched.
 Seams are hidden in natural crevices.
 Hair direction is set.
-Final details—eye position refinement, nostril painting, ear fold perfection, facial symmetry—are completed.
-For more details, see our trophy care tips.
+Final details, eye position refinement, nostril painting, ear fold perfection, facial symmetry, are completed.

 Week 16+: Mounting and Delivery